alex-solovey/challenge/README.md

 # Technical Challenge

 Implement HTTP API client and use it to query the data.
+Your solution should be a simple console application which, when run, queries API and outputs results to the terminal.

 **Note:** You can use online resources to lookup up framework and libraries documentation and usage examples, but notify what exactly you're looking for.